Wiesbaden Sports and Fitness Center

 - 24th MI ECC-- 10 pts

 - 24th MI Bn -- 10- pts

 - Wiesbaden Army Health Clinic -- 10 pts

 - 485th IS -- 10 pts

 - Massage Therapy

 Relax and renew with a healing massage in the peace and comfort of the spa.
 A variety of massage therapy treatments are available to include Swedish, Deep Tissue, Sports, Hot Stone and Pregnancy Massages.
 Your treatment can be scheduled directly with one of the licensed therapists.
 Massages are available in 30-120 minute increments and package deals are available.
-For information on the types of massages, pricing and to schedule an appointment, please call the fitness center or check out the Massage Trifold.
+For information on the types of massages, pricing and to schedule an appointment, please call the fitness center or check out the online Massage Brochure

 - Quench Bench Menu